 - Hauling permits

 - Bridge Authority or Thruway permits

 - Violations related to escorts, flags, or speed restrictions

 Karen A. Friedman also represents truck drivers, motor carriers and companies charged with other violations, such as driving without insurance.
 In New York State, a conviction for driving without insurance carries a one-year mandatory revocation of your commercial driver’s license (CDL).
 Loss of license could be a devastating blow to your income and your business.
 Karen A. Friedman is committed to helping you continue driving, so you can maintain your business.

 Contact Our Law Firm Today

 Charged with a permit violation or driving with a suspended license?
-Contact Karen Friedman at 212-213-2145 or 845-266-4400 or email at email@example.com, for representation throughout New York State.
+Contact Karen A. Friedman at 212-213-2145 or 845-266-4400 or contact us for a free consultation and representation throughout New York State.